learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostAuthor.md

 ##### DAL Project

--Modify the *PostsRepository.cs* class in the */Repositories* folder updating all the present queries by inserting the recovery of Author in the SELECT
+- Modify the *PostsRepository.cs* class in the */Repositories* folder updating all the present queries by inserting the recovery of Author in the SELECT

 ```csharp
 SELECT Id, Title, Text, Author FROM Posts
 ```

--Modify the *PostsRepository.cs* class in the */Repositories* folder implementing the method of interface in the way that the query filtered by the Author property
+- Modify the *PostsRepository.cs* class in the */Repositories* folder implementing the method of interface in the way that the query filtered by the Author property

 ```csharp
 public IEnumerable<Post> GetAllByAuthor(string author);